evkx/evkx.github.io/content/models/acura/zdx/ZDX_Type_S/_index.md

 The Acura ZDX Type S comes equipped with one sound system option:

-- **Bang & Olufsen sound system:**: Features 18 speakers and delivers a maximum output of  watts.
+- **Bang & Olufsen sound system:** Features 18 speakers and delivers a maximum output of  watts.

 Additionally, the model includes 5 USB-C connections as standard.